 The purpose of hospices is to care for and support patients and their family and friends.

-There are 3 main aims of hospice care:
+There are three main aims of hospice care:

 - To relieve pain.
-Today it is thought it is not necessary for terminally ill patients to die in pain.
-Hospices specialize in pain control.
-Hospice staff believe all pain, however severe can be brought under control.
+Hospices specialise in pain control.
+Hospice staff believe all pain, however severe, can be brought under control.